dfernandez79/barman/docs/notes.md

 * JavaScript is single threaded, it guarantees that if you add a property at the beginning of `_callSuper` and then you remove it.
 That change is going to be controlled: you can ensure some invariant over that property.
 For example doing that on Java is a bad idea, because you cannot guarantee that during the execution of `_callSuper` no other thread touches `this`.

-* Based on that _feature_, when a `_callSuper` is done the current super prototype is saved in a special attribute.
+* Based on that _feature_, when `_callSuper` is executed  the current super prototype is saved in a special attribute.
 If the super implementation does `_callSuper` again, the super implementation is obtained based on that special attribute.
 The invariant is this: `specialAttribute === undefined || specialAttribute === superClassPrototype`.

 For example if you have something like this (declaration details omitted):